 Members of the City Council receive a large volume of mail and other materials from the public, private interests and staff.
 The City Manager's Office staff maintains a mailbox for each member.
-Meeting agenda materials are available for pick up Thursday evenings at 5:30 p.m. and are posted on the City's website.
 Members are encouraged to return unwanted reports and documents to staff for distribution to the public or for recycling.